Note: This is an excerpt of The Boundless, a novel.

 Utari chuckled softly.
 “That you do.
 Too bad I don’t need any of them.”

 “It was fair payment last time.”

-“And the face you hit hasn’t crossed the Rift since.”
+“And the face you hit hasn’t crossed the Shroud since.”

 Kurst shrugged and smiled.